jpbeverly/wow_website/content/_index.md

     - Wednesday 12:15 to 1:15
     phone: 888 888 88 88
     subtitle: null
-    text: Feel free to connect with Josh at Github, Linkedin, Twitter, Instagram, email.
+    text: Feel free to connect with Josh through Github, Linkedin, Twitter, Instagram, email.
 Please leave your thoughts or share your ideas in his blog as well.
     title: Contact
   design:
     columns: "2"